 Breakfast onboard Hurtigruten.
 Morning arrival in Trondheim, Norway’s third largest city.
 The city was founded by Viking King Olav Tryggvason in 997, and holds a special place in Norwegian culture and history.
 Trondheim was Norway’s first capital and continues to be the coronation city where Norway's Kings from Harald Hårfagre (10th century) to King Harald V (1991 -) have been crowned and blessed.

 We recommend a visit at the Nidaros Cathedral, built over the grave of St. Olav.
 Next to the cathedral you will find the Archbishop’s Palace, the oldest secular building in Scandinavia.
 Other sights of interest are Kristiansten Fortress, the Monk’s Island, Trøndelag Open Air Museum and Stiftsgården – the Royal Residence in Trondheim.
 We also recommend a stroll in Bakklandet, located on the east bank of the river Nid.
 Here you will find old wooden buildings which were formerly worker’s dwellings but are now partly restored as homes or charming shops and restaurants.

 Accommodation in Trondheim.

 Breakfast at the hotel.
-Departure from Lillehammer by train to Oslo.
+Departure from Trondheim by train to Oslo.
+The 6,5-hour journey on the Dovre Railway will bring you across the Dovre Mountain and through the Gudbrandsdal Valley past Lillehammer to Oslo.
 Afternoon at leisure in Oslo.
 Accommodation in Oslo.

 Breakfast at the hotel.
 Departure from Oslo according to your own itinerary.